vazome/PowerShellScripts/README.md

 - Universal - As you can see it can be used even outside of PowerShell
 - Scale-ability - We can change the formula in order to adapt to changes.
 - Ease of control - This is not a fancy multiline code but a short and logical formula that a person can get acquainted with.
-Tweak it and not ruin anything at all.

-### .NET, Windows and PowerShell or why some features might not work on Windows 8.1/Server 2012 and before

-With every new version of Windows Microsoft updates .NET and CLIs.
-They stopped doing things this way since Windows 10.
-It features the embedded, stable, and long-running version - [Windows PowerShell 5.1](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-5.1) but there is the cross-platform, open-sourced, feature-full - [PowerShell 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1) that advances every year.

-Unfortunately, the abilities of this tool are limited for devices that do not have up to date version of PowerShell (at least stable 5.1).
 ### Let’s put some practice
-#### Search (Windows Server 2012/Windows 8+)
+#### Search
 The “Search” is the default option in the selection menu (this means that you can just press enter).

 Purpose: search in huge logs, relatively quick